 Treatment of areas remote from the injury/disease has been shown to be an effective therapy strategy.
-For example, targeting the tibia with PBM can help in the repair of cardiac tissue (17).
-The mechanism of this systemic effect of PBM is likely to be pluralistic, through the stimulation of stem cells (24, 86), an immune modulation response (87), circulating cell-free functional mitochondria (88), or by circulating chemical messengers (23).
-The use of the 904nm laser PBM protocol was based on experimental models of remote PD treatment by various wavelengths of LED and laser in a mice model (unpublished data).
+For example, targeting the tibia with PBM can help in the repair of cardiac tissue in an animal model [17].
+The mechanism of this systemic effect of PBM is likely to be pluralistic, through the stimulation of stem cells [17, 24], an immune modulation response [86], circulating cellfree functional mitochondria [87], or by circulating chemical messengers [23].
+The use of the 904 nm laser PBM protocol was based on experimental models of remote PD treatment by various wavelengths of LED and laser in a mice model (unpublished data).
 The study reported here is the first to use a combination of transcranial and remote abdominal PBM treatment for PD.
-The abdomen is an appropriate target for remote application of PBM for PD, given the strong gut-brain axis link for the disease and previous results of remote application in animal model studies (23, 24).
+The abdomen is an appropriate target for remote application of PBM for PD, given the strong gutbrain axis link for the disease and previous results of remote application in animal model studies [23, 24].
 The combination of PBM treatments used in the current study improved mobility and other clinical signs and symptoms of PD, including cognition, possibly by compensating for the loss of neuronal connections caused by the progressive lack of dopamine.
 Further study is required to ascertain the optimal sites of treatment, the optimal dose regimen and the precise mechanism of action.